scottgal/mostlylucid.dse/docs/BACKEND_CONFIGURATION.md

 # Backend Configuration Guide

-Complete guide to configuring LLM backends in Code Evolver.
+Complete guide to configuring LLM backends in mostlylucid DiSE.

 ## Table of Contents